7 Natural Tick Repellents

 There are many different types of ticks (the blacklegged tick, or deer tick, is notorious for spreading Lyme disease and its co-infections) but the risk of developing these infections depends on several factors, including the type of tick and how long it was attached to the skin.

 But you probably don’t want to take any chances.
-Try these natural and effective ways to keep those nasty parasites away without having to resort to harsh chemicals:
+Hare are some natural and effective tick repellents that will help keep those nasty parasites away without having to resort to harsh chemicals:

-- Cedar Oil Spray is a non-toxic, natural tick and insect repellent.
+Cedar oil is a non-toxic, natural tick and insect repellent.
 It can be sprayed directly on clothing and skin.
 It is safe for use on humans and pets.
 Not only does cedar oil repel ticks and other irritating insects, but it kills them.
 Cedar oil spray can be purchased online and at most pet stores and big-box retailers.

 - 9 drops citronella essential oil

 - 1 tablespoon almond oil or jojoba oil

 Eucalyptus oil is known as an effective tick repeller and killer.
 Just combine 4 ounces of purified or distilled water to a small spray bottle along with 20 drops of eucalyptus essential oil.
 Shake before using and spray on skin, pant cuffs, and shoes.
 Safe for use on dogs (eucalyptus oil must be diluted with the water before application on dogs).

 Need oil is used as a natural remedy to repel and remove ticks.
 To use, add several drops to the palm of your hand and rub on exposed skin.
 It can also be diluted and mixed with almond or other light carrier oil.
 When diluted, it’s safe for dogs.
 To remove a tick, apply a drop or two of neem oil directly on the tick and it will extract itself quickly.